Safe Routes To School

 - to align national, state and local support for a program that benefits school children and youth and their local communities.

-A national Safe Routes to School trial funding application was lodged on 28 June with our project partners, the Sunshine Coast Council, ESRI Australia and the University of Canberra’s Health Research Institute.
-Lodged under the federal government’s Smart Cities and Suburbs Program, the ‘RideScore Sunshine Coast Trial’* will utilise smart tech to build on work done by the Council to engage children and respond to key concerns experienced by parents around independent travel to school.
-The trial will establish a scalable national model for a SR2S program that can be rolled out through Councils across the country and boost walking and cycling to school.
+A national Safe Routes to School trial funding application was first lodged by We Ride Australia on 28 June 2018 with our project partners, the Sunshine Coast Council and the University of Canberra’s Health Research Institute.
+Lodged under the federal government’s Smart Cities and Suburbs Program, the ‘RideScore Sunshine Coast Trial’* utilised smart tech to build on work done by the Council to engage children and respond to key concerns experienced by parents around independent travel to school.
+The trial established a scalable national model for a SR2S program that could be rolled out through Councils across the country to boost walking and cycling to school.

-Future partnerships will be sought with the many successful providers of school cycling programs throughout the country.
+Future partnerships were to be sought with the many successful providers of school cycling programs throughout the country.

 - The RideScore Sunshine Coast program builds on the success and learnings from the RideScore pilot and is the first crucial step in creating the Safe Routes to School program nationally.